FerCarri/AtlasTestingRepository/Functional Requirements/Invoice-PolicyRates.md

 REQ-OR-003
     WHEN user accepts the override changes,
-    the app shall make the necessary changes on the ‘Invoice’ section and re-calculations if necessary.
+    the app shall make the necessary changes on the ‘Title Calculation’ section and re-calculations if necessary.

 REQ-OR-004
     WHEN user accepts the override changes and affects directly the Policy calculation,